-Now that we’re well into the New Year, what could be a better way of celebrating the season of self-improvement than by resolving to minimize one’s harm to other sentient beings?
+What could be a better way of recognizing the season of self-improvement than by resolving to minimize one’s harm to other sentient beings?
 With veganism gaining greater popularity than ever before, and with new vegan products and services appearing on the market all the time, it has never been easier to make the resolution.

 For many people, when they are first exposed to the concept of living without the use of animal products, they find themselves daunted by the idea of how much they would have to give up.
 For some, this means that they refuse to consider the idea further, even if they are, in fact, moved by the ethical reasons behind the practice of veganism.
 Sadly, because of this, many people never get the opportunity to learn about all they have to gain from making such a far-reaching improvement in their lives.